ics-jku/GUI-VP_Kit/README.md

  * Image viewer: ```fbv```
  * SDL Doom clone [PrBoom](https://prboom.sourceforge.net/) with Shareware WAD

-Before these applications can be used, the Xorg server must be stopped:
+If Xorg is running, it must be stopped, before these applications can be used:
 ```
-/etc/init.d/S40xorg stop
+/etc/init.d/optional_xorg/S40xorg stop
 ```

 Example: Show the RISC-V Logo: